AlexWaller1/Premium-Slices/README.md

 # Liscense

-This app is available as open source under the terms of the MIT Liscense
+This app is available as open source under the terms of the MIT Liscense.
+You can see the liscense in the readme_liscense folder of this repository.

 # Code of Conduct